microsoft/dicom-server/docs/Resources/health-check-api.md

 ## Get Health Status

-Internally, Microsoft.Extensions.Diagnostics.HealthChecks nuget is used for getting the health status.Its documentation can be found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks?view=dotnet-plat-ext-3.1).
+Internally, the Microsoft.Extensions.Diagnostics.HealthChecks NuGet package is used for getting the health status.
+Its documentation can be found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.diagnostics.healthchecks?view=dotnet-plat-ext-3.1).

-To check the health status of DICOM server, user needs to issue a GET request at /health/check.
+To check the health status of DICOM server, the user issues a GET request to /health/check.
 Following is a sample JSON response if all the underlying services are healthy:
 ```
 {
 	"overallStatus":"Healthy",